 I am ( ) a Director ( ) an Officer ( ) an ISO Employee.

 a.
-I have no financial interest in prohibited Securities other than those I still have time to divest or transfer to a blind trust in accordance with the ISO’s policy in Section 12.7.2 to this Attachment F (or if I do, I have been granted a hardship exception).
+I have no financial interest in Prohibited Securities other than those I still have time to divest or transfer to a blind trust in accordance with the ISO’s policy in Section 12.7.2 to this Attachment F (or if I do, I have been granted a hardship exception).

 b.
 I have no other financial or business relationship with a Market Participant that would create a conflict of interest as defined in the Code of Conduct (or if I do, I have been granted a waiver by the ISO Board or compliance officer).